Return to Course Listing

 As a provider of continuing medical education, it is the policy of ScientiaCME to ensure balance, independence, objectivity, and scientific rigor in all of its educational activities.
 In accordance with this policy, faculty and educational planners must disclose any significant relationships with commercial interests whose products or devices may be mentioned in faculty presentations, and any relationships with the commercial supporter of the activity.
 The intent of this disclosure is to provide the intended audience with information on which they can make their own judgments.
 Additionally, in the event a conflict of interest (COI) does exist, it is the policy of ScientiaCME to ensure that the COI is resolved in order to ensure the integrity of the CME activity.
 For this CME activity, any COI has been resolved thru content review ScientiaCME.

-Disclosures of Educational Planners: Charles Turck, PharmD has no relevant conflicts of interest to disclose.
+Disclosures of Educational Planners: Charles Turck, PharmD, BCPS, BCCCP has no relevant financial disclosures.

-Commercial Support Disclosure: This program is supported by an educational grant from Alkermes
+Commercial Support Disclosure: This program is supported by an educational grant from AMGEN.

 - Read the learning objectives above